 Line a plate with paper towels.

 Cut tofu into ¾" cubes.
-Place tofu on towel-lined plate and press firmly, but gently with paper towels to remove excess liquid.
+Place tofu on towel-lined plate and top with additional paper towels.
+Press firmly but gently to remove excess liquid.

-Stem, seed, and slice red bell pepper into ¼" strips
+Stem, seed, remove ribs, and slice red bell pepper into ¼" strips

 Trim and thinly slice green onions on an angle.

 Place tofu in a mixing bowl.
 Toss with ½ tsp. salt and a pinch of pepper.